SparkSpark

 Step 8 · Trust

-Every AI action Spark takes is reversible for 24 hours.
+When Spark makes a concrete change for you inside Spark Chat, the action card includes Undo.
 Wrote the wrong note?
 One tap.
 Filed against the wrong contact?
 One tap.
 Generated a draft you hate?
 Regenerate, edit, or just don't send.

-Every AI call is logged.
-Settings → Spark activity shows a chronological list of everything autonomous Spark has done — bios refreshed, notes filed across contacts, suggestions generated, topics extracted.
+AI activity is logged.
+Me → History → AI activity shows a chronological list of what Spark has done - suggestions generated, context questions, bio refreshes, and notes Spark added.
 Tap a row to jump to the contact it affected.

-Every Steward conversation persists in full — including the tool calls Spark made, what they wrote, what their inputs and outputs were.
+Every conversation with Spark persists in full - including the tool calls Spark made, what they wrote, what their inputs and outputs were.
 Nothing about what Spark does is opaque.

 Ready to try it?

-14-day Pro trial.
+First month of Pro or Power free.
 Cancel anytime.
 No credit card needed to start the free tier.